Skull Cultist Interview

 Marc17 - You used to live here in Seattle, I believe.

-Steve - Yeah, I used to live in Seattle, and in 2000, I moved here from Spokane around the turn of the century, and then I, Spokane, Washington, and then I moved to Victoria, British Columbia in 2007.
+Steve - Yeah, I used to live in Seattle, and I moved here from Spokane (Washington) around the turn of the century, and then I moved to Victoria, British Columbia in 2007.

 Nina - As a smart person would do.